 Please let me know, when you find spelling or other grammar errors on my blog, so I may fix them right away.
 Thanks.
 Helena

-Buddy-Girl Greetings is a proud member of WA CASH
+Buddy-Girl Greetings is a proud member of Kitsap's Best and WA CASH

 We are located in Bremerton, WA - Kitsap County, 98312